 – Catch a bus directly from Taoyuan Airport to Taichung or order a ride with a private driver.

 – If you arrive at the Taichung International Airport west of town, order a private ride from the airport to town.

 – Taichung is quite spread out.
-Get around by YouBike (here are the YouBike pickup points in Taichung), renting a scooter, or renting a car (economical or premium).
+Get around by YouBike, renting a scooter, or renting a car renting a car.

-– Book your portable WiFi device before you arrive.
+– Book your portable WiFi device or SIM card before you arrive.

 – If you plan to visit Taichung during Chinese New Year, see these important travel tips in my article on traveling to Taiwan during Chinese New Year, or read about the best months to visit Taichung.

 The fastest way to get to from Taipei to Taichung, or from any other major city on the west coast, is by HSR.
 From Taipei it only takes 40-60 minutes, depending which train your get.
 If you’re staying in Taipei first, make sure to check out my list of 50 things to do in Taipei, my detailed guide to the best Taipei hostels and hostels, and my suggested Taipei itinerary.

 However, the HSR is located southwest of the city center in Wuri District.
 These may be convenient for you if you are planning to visit Rainbow Village or sights in Southern Taichung.
 From Taichung HSR station, you can connect to New Wuri Station (新烏日火車站) on the regular train line, and a ride to Taichung Station in the city center only takes 10 minutes.
 Make sure to order your HSR tickets online to get a discount!